The government has finally published its long-awaited response to the English Baccalaureate consultation.

 Here is our analysis…

 You may remember Professor Dai Smith’s excellent review Arts in Education in the Schools of Wales in 2013, which included 12 recommendations the Welsh Government committed to delivering.
+They and the Arts Council of Wales have published the Arts and Creative Learning Plan and will be spending £20 million on its delivery over the next five years.

 This month we bring you good news for cultural learning in Wales, news of Bob and Roberta Smith standing for parliament and how to host a husting, the Lords debate on arts education, a new CEO of Arts Council, their Create magazine and something you probably already have a view on – ‘What do we mean by a good education’?

 This month we welcome everyone back for the Autumn term, and if you’re one of the teachers implementing the new school curriculum for the first time, we’d be really interested to hear how it’s going; especially in the cultural learning subjects.
+If you’re an artist or cultural organisation then do let us know if you’re developing new resources or practice around the new curriculum.
+This month the British Museum and the DfE launched online resources for teachers: ‘Teaching History in 100 objects’ and we’d love to hear of other initiatives of this kind.

 On Thursday 22 May there were local elections in England and Northern Ireland, and European elections for the whole country.